 The black and white color scheme isn’t dramatic, with black being most prominent and white only showing up as minor accents on the ear cups and threaded into the headband.
 Red LEDs, meanwhile, only make an appearance on the USB control box, and they aren’t glaring.

-The HyperX Cloud Revolver S physical build is even more impressive.
-The headset is built around a smooth, steel frame that’s pleasing to the touch and the eyes.
-This offers a flexible and robust feel.
-Usually metal frames can introduce a bit of noise if brushed or tapped, but a pair of rubber dampers help minimize the reverberation.
-Matte plastic ear cups attach to the steel frame and pivot a few degrees in every direction and the headband slides freely for automatic adjustment to fit a user’s head.
+The physical build of the HyperX Cloud Revolver S is even more impressive.
+The headset is built around a smooth, steel frame that’s pleasing to the touch and eyes.
+It allows for a flexible and robust feel.
+Now, metal frames have a reputation for allowing in some noise if brushed or tapped, but a pair of rubber dampers help minimize the reverberation.
+Matte plastic ear cups attach to the steel frame and pivot a few degrees in each direction and the headband slides freely for automatic adjustment to fit a user’s head.

 The headband and earpads are covered in leather-like “leatherette” pads full of lush memory foam that offer comfort for hours on end and justify the use of “Cloud” in the headset’s name.
 We’ve worn plenty of lighter headsets and headphones that felt infinitely more uncomfortable.
 The earpads make a wide loop, to comfortably fit large ears and spread out the clamping pressure to the point of being negligible.